AlexanderColemanIven/EasyGrant/README.md

    docker run -p 8080:8080 -ti --rm oraclelinux7-instantclient:12.2
    ```
    (saves space on your computer)
-## How to Run the Database code with Docker:
+## How to run the Database code with Docker:
 1) Ensure the `start` script in `package.json` is `node ./src/test-connect.js`
 2) `cd` into the `ezgrant` directory, NOT `EasyGrant` yes its confusing ill fix it later
 3) Build using: